 "Non-forestry use" means an active use of land which is incompatible with timber growing.

-"Qualified forester" means an individual with academic and field experience in forestry or urban forestry.
-This includes foresters with a degree in forestry from a Society of American Foresters accredited forestry school, or urban foresters with a degree in urban forestry from an accredited institution.
+"Qualified forester" means an individual with academic and field experience in forestry.
+This includes foresters with a degree in forestry from a Society of American Foresters accredited forestry school.